GuyARoss/orbit/web/readme.md

 `$ npm run build`

-then run the finalize.py command.
+then run the finalize-docs.py command within the /scripts directory